 Scaffolding and Ladder Falls

-Burlington Scaffolding Accident Attorneys
+Massachusetts Scaffolding Accident Attorneys

 A scaffolding accident, ladder fall, or other job site accident that involves falling from an elevated position can easily result in a serious and devastating injury that will leave you unable to work.
 This can affect not only your health but also your financial stability and peace of mind.

 Regardless of what your employer may or not be telling you, it is important to understand that you have rights and you should not take any settlement before you speak with a Burlington workers' compensation lawyer.
 At DiBella Law Offices, P.C., we help our clients recover financially and achieve justice after being hurt in a work related accident involving a scaffold or ladder.

 Handling Workers' Comp Claims Involving a Fall from a Ladder

 If you are hurt in Massachusetts, our team will be by your side to help you get the compensation you deserve through thorough preparation and skilled advocacy in and out of the courtroom.
 We have three offices located in Boston, Methuen, and Burlington.

 Our skilled and compassionate Methuen scaffolding accident lawyer have experience handling workers' compensation claims where you have suffered any of the following injuries:

 - Other broken bones